gardener/gardener/docs/extensions/conventions.md

 # General conventions

-All the extensions that are registered to Gardener are deployed to the seed clusters (at the moment, every extension is installed to every seed cluster, however, in the future Gardener will be more smart to determine which extensions needs to be placed into which seed).
+All the extensions that are registered to Gardener are deployed to the seed clusters, on which they are required (also see [ControllerRegistration](controllerregistration.md)).

 Some of these extensions might need to create global resources in the seed (e.g., `ClusterRole`s), i.e., it's important to have a naming scheme to avoid conflicts as it cannot be checked or validated upfront that two extensions don't use the same names.